- Steven Lewis firstname.lastname@example.org

 This code was intended for a single purpose, but it may work if you have a similarly flexible tail.
 It can also model internal flexible regions between domains.

 - Constraints are only used in centroid mode in this protocol.
-Change that if you want it changed.
-Some constraint reporting is deactivated by comments, you should comment it back in if you want constraints.
+Feel free to change that if you want it changed.
+Some extra constraint reporting is deactivated by comments, you should comment it back in if you want constraints.
 Constraints are a GREAT way to bias your modeling to test if a hypothesized conformation is possible.

-- This code is not compatible with silent-file input, but you could rewire the PDB-numbering based inputs into resid based inputs without much difficulty and it would work.
+- This code is compatible with silent-file input, but you have to work around the PDB-numbering based inputs assuming numbering from 1 and chain-lettering from A. (Just use a PDB!)

 - When modeling a terminal flexible region (a tail), in the refinement phase, the protocol can be directed to model a shorter portion of the tail for part of refinement mode with the short_tail_xxx options.
 The reasoning is that the tail may be too close to a binding partner in the structure fresh from centroid mode, even with repacking (centroids tend to be a bit too small for this sort of docking).
 By only remodeling the tip of the tail in the first part of refinement, you can relax clashes without swinging the tail back out into space.

 - The short_tail_xxx, constraint, and pair_off options were not used for production runs with this code.
-They were used for early experiments, controls, debugging, etc. They ought to still work.
+They were used for early experiments, controls, debugging, etc. They still work.

 - flexible_start_resnum - integer - this is the start of the flexible tail in PDB numbering.